-The Middle East and Africa Cosmetic Packaging Market is estimated to grow at a CAGR of about 4.92% over the forecast period 2020 to 2025.
-The cosmetic packaging market is driven by the proliferation in demand for cosmetic products, primarily due to increasing spending powers and women's ability in the region, including Saudi Arabia and the United Arab Emirates, among others.
+The Middle East and Africa Cosmetic Packaging Market is estimated to grow at a CAGR of about 4.6% over the forecast period 2020 to 2025.
+The cosmetic packaging market is driven by the proliferation in demand for cosmetic products, primarily due to increasing spending powers in the region, including Saudi Arabia and the United Arab Emirates, among others.
 Additionally, certain factors, such as the youthful population, increasing product availability, and increasing consumer awareness in the countries, are expected to play a significant role in the market's growth.

 Saudi Arabia has depicted one of the highest rates of cosmetics consumption in the MEA region and is also dominating the consumption of skin and hair care products.
 Consumers in Saudi Arabia are inclined to spend large sums on their appearance, which is expected to supplement the cosmetic industry; hence, in-turn increasing the demand for cosmetic packaging in the region.

 Also, the increasing adoption of cosmetics due to the increase in disposable income in the region is further expected to stimulate the value of these products' aesthetic value.
 Also, the increasing penetration of social media and e-commerce websites in the country proliferates the demand for cosmetic products, hence, stimulating the adoption of cosmetic packaging products.